dastrobu/argtree/README.md

 ```
 Both scripts should process `file1` and `file2` as var args and handle `-v` or `--verbose` as flag,
 regardless of its position (to handle `-v` or `--verbose` as file, see [Stop Token](#stop-token)).
-This can be achived, by defining the following parse tree.
+This can be achieved, by defining the following parse tree.
 ```swift
 let varArgs = VarArgs()
 let argTree = ArgTree(parsers: [